 Normally, since we started the design and manufacturing process, we take about 12 to 14 weeks.

-The installation, depending on the type of ice rink and size, can be between 7 days for a semi-permanent ice rink, up to 30 days for a permanent ice rink - apart from the setting time of the concrete.
+The installation, depending on the type of ice rink and size, can be between 7 days for a semi-permanent ice rink, up to 10 to 30 days for a permanent ice rink - apart from the setting time of the concrete.
 If, instead of concrete, sand were used on the floor of the fixed track, that time would be ignored.

 Absolutely YES.
 Although it is not our main business objective, we have standard rental ice rinks, with all the advantages of our sales ice rinks.